$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 Does the K-12 issue affect IELTS or work experience evaluation?

 No. The K-12 credentialing divide only affects the Educational Credential Assessment.
 Your language scores, work experience, and other CRS factors are unaffected.
-This is why the K-12 issue is so insidious -- it silently removes 22-47 CRS points from one factor while everything else about your application is strong.
+The education outcome can change the education factor by 20-22 CRS points, while the total effect can be larger through skill transferability.

-Are there specific degree types that are always evaluated as Bachelor's regardless of K-12?
+Are there specific degree types that are often evaluated as Bachelor's despite the K-12 difference?

 What if I graduated in 2017-2018, during the K-12 transition period?